-The NuvaRing is a small, flexible vaginal ring used as an effective contraceptive method to prevent pregnancy.
+NuvaRing is the brand name of a small, flexible vaginal ring used as an effective birth control method to prevent pregnancy.

-A small circular ring at about 2 inches in diameter, it is soft and can be squeezed into a smaller shape, making it easier to insert into your vagina.
-It is inserted for a 3 week duration followed by a one week break, which is reminiscent of the pill, but without the daily usage the pill entails.
-It is just as effective as the contraceptive pill, and in fact studies have shown that less than 1 out of 100 women will fall pregnant using the NuvaRing.
+As a small circular ring at about 2 inches in diameter, it is soft and can be squeezed into a smaller shape, making it easier to insert into your vagina.
+It is inserted for a 3 week duration followed by a one week break.
+It is just as effective as the contraceptive pill with over 98% effectivness as a method of birth control.

-The vaginal ring works in a similar way to the combined pill by releasing a steady dose of synthetic oestrogen and progestogen in the form of ethinyl estradiol and etonogestrel.
-These active ingredients work together to prevent pregnancy in three ways:
+The vaginal ring works in a similar way to other hormonal contraceptives, releasing a steady dose of hormones (synthetic oestrogen and progestogen) in the form of ethinyl estradiol and etonogestrel.
+These hormones work together to prevent pregnancy in three ways: